How to: Sign in any Azure Active Directory user using the multi-tenant application pattern

 If you have an existing application that has its own account system, or supports other kinds of sign-ins from other cloud providers, adding Azure AD sign-in from any tenant is simple.
 Just register your app, add sign-in code via OAuth2, OpenID Connect, or SAML, and put a "Sign in with Microsoft" button in your application.

-There are four simple steps to convert your application into an Azure AD multi-tenant app:
+There are four steps to convert your application into an Azure AD multi-tenant app:

 - Update your application registration to be multi-tenant